Money and duty free for Czech Republic

 Czech Republic duty free

 The Czech Republic is within the European Union.
-If you are travelling from the UK, you are entitled to buy fragrance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.
+If you are travelling from outside of the EU, you are entitled to buy fragrance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.

 Explosives are prohibited.
 Firearms and ammunition are only permitted with a licence.